 - In a small bowl mix the water with the cornstarch until lump-free.
 Add the mixture to the Instant Pot and stir to combine well.

 - Place the lid on, lock and make sure the valve is in the sealing position.

 - Press the manual button and set the time to Pressure Cook for 2 minutes.

-- Once the Instant Pot has finished pressure cooking, do a Natural Pressure Release for 5-10 minutes.
+- Once the Instant Pot has finished pressure cooking, do a Quick Release.

-- Push the valve to the venting position to release any remaining steam.
-Open the Instant Pot, gently stir the apples and serve.
+- Once the valve drops, open the Instant Pot, gently stir the apples and serve.